martin-haugh/martin-haugh.github.io/_pages/about.md

 I also recently finished writing a tutorial on **MCMC and Bayesian Modeling**.
 This tutorial grew out of some lecture notes I wrote a while back for courses on Monte-Carlo Simulation and Machine Learning.
 The tutorial is available [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3759243).

 ## External Service
-I am an Associate Editor for Operations Research (Financial Engineering Department) and Management Science (Finance Department).
+I am an Associate Editor (AE) for Operations Research (Financial Engineering Department) and Management Science (Finance Department).
+I was also previously an AE for the Stochastics Department at Management Science.

 ## Contact Information
 Martin Haugh